Mandarin High School

 Mandarin High School (MHS) is a public high school in Jacksonville, Florida, United States.
 It was established in 1990 and is part of the Duval County Public Schools district.
 As of 2010, it is the second-largest high school in Duval County following Sandalwood High School.
 Atlantic Coast High School opened in 2010 to prevent overcrowding at the school, as well as Sandalwood, Englewood and Wolfson.
+Several NFL players went to Mandarin.

 Academics

 Mandarin High School offers the Advanced International Certificate of Education (AICE) program along with Advanced Placement courses.
 It provides a Medical Academy certified by the state of Florida and as of 2012, it offers Advancement Via Individual Determination (AVID) to incoming freshmen.
 It also offers the dual enrollment program in partnership with the Florida State College at Jacksonville (FSCJ).

 Athletics

-Mandarin High School offers a variety of sports.
-During the fall, it offers girls' bowling, boys' 11-man tackle football, boys' and girls' cross country, boys' and girls' swimming, boys' and girls' golf, girls' slow pitch softball, and girls' volleyball.
+During the fall, girls' bowling, boys' 11-man tackle football, boys' and girls' cross country, boys' and girls' swimming, boys' and girls' golf, girls' slow pitch softball, and girls' volleyball are offered.
 During the winter season, it offers co-ed wrestling, boys' and girls' basketball, girls' weightlifting, and boys' and girls' soccer.
 Spring sports include girls' fast pitch softball, boys' baseball, boys' and girls' lacrosse, boys' and girls' tennis, and girls' flag football.
 The only summer season sport appears to be its marching band program which is open to boys and girls.
 The season starts in the summer and carries into the fall.

 The school has an outdoor pool which is used by the athletic teams and for those in physical education classes during the academic year.
 It is available for public use as a neighborhood pool, operated by the City of Jacksonville Parks & Recreation Department, during the summer months.